How to develop a career progression framework

 Was Sie für dieses Playbook benötigen

-The purpose of a career progression framework is to show employees how they can grow with your company and motivate them to keep improving their skills and performance.
+A framework for career progression aims to show employees how they can grow with your company and motivate them to keep improving their skills and performance.

-But creating your new career progression framework is only half the challenge.
-You’ll also have to present it to your people.
-And this may involve changes in job titles or compensation.
+Still, creating your new career progression framework is only half the challenge.
+You’ll also have to get employees' buy-in and update job titles and compensation where appropriate.

-To align the framework with your staff and their competencies, you’ll need to enlist the help of your managers.
-You can draw on their existing relationships and understanding of employee performance to help shape your strategy.
+To align the framework with your staff members’ competencies, you’ll need to enlist the help of your managers.
+You can draw on data from previous performance reviews and 1:1 meetings to help shape your strategy.

 Hinweise & Tipps